Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Less flexibility to customise or modify carts mid-term

-- Total cost over multiple lease cycles typically exceeds outright purchase
+- Total cost across multiple lease cycles typically exceeds outright purchase

-Best suited to: Mid-size clubs and resort operators prioritising fleet freshness, technology currency, and maintenance predictability over long-term capital efficiency.
+Best suited to: Mid-size clubs and resort operators who prioritise fleet freshness, technology currency, and maintenance predictability over long-term capital efficiency.

-What it is: A finance lease is economically equivalent to a loan — the club uses the carts and makes fixed payments, but at the end of the term, takes ownership (or exercises a nominal purchase option).
-The club bears the residual value risk from day one.
+A finance lease is economically equivalent to a loan — the club uses the carts and makes fixed payments, then takes ownership at term end (or exercises a nominal purchase option).
+Residual value risk sits with the club from day one.

 Finance leases have long been recognised on a lessee's balance sheet as if the lessee owns the leased asset.
-This means the accounting treatment is similar to outright purchase: the asset and corresponding liability both appear on the balance sheet, with depreciation charged through the income statement.
+The accounting treatment mirrors outright purchase: the asset and corresponding liability both appear on the balance sheet, with depreciation charged through the income statement.

 Key distinction from operating lease: Under a finance lease, the club is committed to ownership at term end.
-If the market value of a 48-month-old lead-acid cart fleet has deteriorated sharply — as is increasingly the case as lithium becomes the market standard — the club absorbs that loss entirely.
+If the market value of a 48-month-old lead-acid cart fleet has deteriorated sharply — increasingly common as lithium becomes the market standard — the club absorbs that loss entirely.

 Advantages: